5 Affordable Family Outings at South Bank

 If your kids are a bit older, gather them and their friends for an afternoon of free live music.

 Sunday Sessions on the Green is on from on from 2-5pm on you guessed it, Sundays, and is located at the picturesque River Quay.
 The area is licensed from 10am-8pm daily, so parents can bring along nibbles for the kids and a bottle of wine for themselves.
 If you’re heading in to South Bank on a Saturday, there’s still entertainment – don’t miss City Sounds, on every Saturday from 3-8pm at various locations.

 Bucket and spade

 It’s important to know where our food comes from – teach your kids about garden to table eating without a lengthy country road trip at South Bank’s Epicurious Garden.
 The garden is bursting with seasonal, organic produce that you and your kids can touch, smell and taste.
 Make sure you head along from 7am on Tuesdays, Wednesdays and Thursdays and take advantage of the free garden clippings at South Bank’s harvest cart.
 These can be taken home for cooking.
-When you’ve finished exploring the garden, wander over to Streets Beach for a dip and a yummy bite from our affordable Central Café vendors.
-They include Cosmos, Pig and Kraut and more.
+When you’ve finished exploring the garden, wander over to Streets Beach for a dip and a yummy bite from the affordable Central Café vendors.